-We launched the Mesoamerican Reef Reporting Project to increase and improve news coverage on the environmental health of a vital reef system that stretches across the coasts of Mexico, Belize, Guatemala and Honduras.
-The project, which is supported by the Summit Foundation, will help journalists prepare to report on the findings of the Mesoamerican Reef Report Card, a tool put out annually by the Healthy Reefs initiative, whose partners include Summit.
+We launched the Mesoamerican Reef Reporting Project in mid-2019 to increase and improve news coverage on the environmental health of a vital reef system that stretches across the coasts of Mexico, Belize, Guatemala and Honduras.
+The project, which was supported by the Summit Foundation, helped prepare journalists to report on the findings of the Mesoamerican Reef Report Card, a tool put out annually by the Healthy Reefs initiative (HRI), whose partners include Summit.

-One of the longest barrier reefs in the world, the Mesoamerican Reef is a haven for biodiversity, home to hundreds of fish species, turtles, sharks and myriad types of coral.
+One of the longest barrier reefs in the world, the Mesoamerican Reef is a haven for biodiversity, home to hundreds of fish species, turtles, sharks and myriad corals.
 It also supports the economies of many coastal communities in these four countries.
-But it’s increasingly under threat from pollution, overfishing, unregulated development and tourism, coral bleaching due to rising ocean temperatures and now a new disease that is attacking coral tissue.
+But it’s increasingly under threat from pollution, overfishing, unregulated development and tourism, coral bleaching due to rising ocean temperatures and a relatively new disease that is attacking coral tissue.

-Drawing attention to these issues and raising awareness about the importance of the reef for coastal protection, tourism, food security and biodiversity are among the aims of this new project.
+Drawing attention to these issues and raising awareness about the importance of the reef for coastal protection, tourism, food security and biodiversity were among the aims of this project.

 Over the nine months in which it ran, EJN and our partners worked to provide reporters in the region with skills and understanding needed to report on these issues.
 We did so through mentorship and training to help enhance their knowledge of the challenges facing the reef and ways to protect and conserve its health.
 We also offered small grants to reporters so they could provide in-depth stories about the effects of climate change and environmental degradation on the reef system.